 Armour Heights Presbyterian Church was established in 1951, and was part of the post-war boom in new church development that marks that period in Canada and in the Toronto area.
 The congregation continued to make a meaningful impact in the Armour Heights geographical community and beyond, and provided spiritual community and inner growth for many over the years.

-In 1998, the congregation of Melrose Park Presbyterian Church (established in 1938) amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
-In August 2017, The Rev. Dr. Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess joined the ministry team.
+In 1998, the congregation of Melrose Park Presbyterian Church amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
+In August 2017, Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess joined the ministry team.
 A new era for the congregation has begun.

 “THE VITALITY OF OUR FAITH”

 A Statement of Purpose

 We are a community of people bound together by belief in Jesus Christ as Lord and Saviour.
-We affirm that within our congregational family people from all corners of thr globe, of all ages, both male and female, are united in a common desire to experience together and share with others the vitality of our faith.
+We affirm that within our congregational family people from all corners of the globe, of all ages, both male and female, are united in a common desire to experience together and share with others the vitality of our faith.